Home 9 AI 9 AI Simulation 100,000 Times Faster than CFD

 Providing the changes are gradual, not radical, Neural Concept, a small Swiss firm, can do just that: predict the solution without the time and resources required for CFD simulation.

-I interviewed Pierre Baqué, CEO, for an article in engineering.com published April of 2023.
+I interviewed Pierre Baqué, CEO, for an article in engineering.com published in April 2023.
 I was glad to see they will be exhibiting at CES 2024.
 The technology looked quite promising then.
 Now, it seems compelling.

 A simulation to calculate Cd (coefficient of drag) can take 4-8 hours.
 With a trained neural network, it can take a tenth of a second, according to Neural Concepts.
-That’s more than a 100 thousand times faster?
+That’s more than 100 thousand times faster?

 But as was explained to me in our previous conversation, there is a catch.
-You can’t throw any arbitrary shape Neural Concept and have it be solved immediately.
+You can’t throw any arbitrary shape and Neural Concept and have it solved immediately.
 The example above relies on Neural Concept being fed a steady diet of F1 car flow simulations.
 If we gave it an aircraft with radically different geometry, it would not work.

 Neural Concept is ideal for repetitive simulation.
 Airbus is a user.
 I imagine them using it to study a thousand what-ifs, varying winglet angles, for example.